Eric Dowdle: Career

 Dowdle became familiar with the folk art of Charles Wysocki after moving to Massachusetts.
 After moving to Utah he began his career in painting by going door to door offering to do paintings of peoples homes.
 He became known for his paintings of cities and local landmarks and in the 1990s was commissioned to paint eight original works depicting Salt Lake City, Utah.
 In the late 1990s, Dowdle turned some of his paintings into puzzles.
 He began selling the puzzles through Dowdle Folk Art and has since sold more than 30 million puzzles based on more than 400 pieces of his artwork.

 Dowdle partnered with Disney in 2019 and created 13 original works based on Disney Classics.
 Outside of painting, he hosted the radio program Traveling with Eric Dowdle which evolved into three season of a television program titled Painting the Town with Eric Dowdle.
 He also started the Utah PTA Art Endowment to raise funds for art programs throughout Utah.

+In 2024, he put his painting of Butte on sale.
+The portrait was converted to puzzles; 15,000 pieces were made available for sale.